jianying-chiang/challenge/README.md

 # Guide (Windows/Mac)

 Pre-requisites:
 1. Feel free to download the project as a ZIP and extract it.
-(For cloning, run ```git clone https://github.com/jianying-chiang/challenge.git```)
+(For cloning, run ```git clone https://github.com/jianying-chiang/challenge.git``` for Mac as it comes with git)
 2. Open up Command Prompt (CMD)
 3. Navigate to project using ```cd``` command (i.e. ```cd Downloads\challenge-main```)